news Our researchers are on the forefront of innovation and are making headlines around the world

 Drs.
 Azra Bihorac and Parisa Rashidi have created a system that speeds up and more accurately determines a patient’s condition using artificial intelligence.

-ARticle in the post
+the post (UF Health)

 UF researchers develop artificial intelligence system for fast, accurate patient care